 Given the importance of skills, we need to start taking skills development seriously, focusing on those that can be developed and cutting through the latest technology fads and homing in on what we’re really trying to achieve.
 In one of IBM’s latest studies, The skills gap is not a myth but can be addressed with real solutions (2019), it recommends a multi-modal approach to skills development.
 Personalised learning experiences that are experiential and in the flow of work, supported by classroom and digital learning.

-We see magpie as an important building block in that learning ecosystem, supporting personalisation through AI-powered skills-based learning recommendations that seamlessly integrate into the flow of work.
+We see Filtered as an important building block in that learning ecosystem, supporting personalisation through AI-powered skills-based learning recommendations that seamlessly integrate into the flow of work.
 But that’s just one block.
 Here are some wider-ranging tips that can help you advance your organisation’s skills development strategy:

 Think beyond technology and digital